 26. Modeling the interactions between mobility options in the surrounding of bikesharing stations

-27. Analysis of behavioral responses in connected and autonomous vehicle environment
+27. Virtual immersive reality based analysis of behavioural responses in connected and autonomous vehicle environment

 28. Estimating impact of autonomous driving on value of travel time savings for long-distance trips using revealed and stated preference methods